Spider-Man: No Way Home fans can’t contain excitement over new trailer

 There is only one month to go until Tom Holland’s web-slinger returns for his third standalone film, which will filled with surprise appearances from characters from previous non-MCU Spider-Man films.

-This hasn’t stopped the film’s title to trend on social media, with many counting down the seconds until the second full look at the film is released.
+This hasn’t stopped the film’s title from trending on social media, with many counting down the seconds until the second full look at the film is released.

 It’s known that previous villains, including Green Goblin (Willem Dafoe), Doctor Octopus (Alfred Molina) and Jamie Foxx’s Electro, will all appear thanks to the introduction of the multiverse.